Wizardsoft/PublicAPI.Samples/README.md

 1. `client_id` - The API key provided to you by `Recruit Wizard`.
 2. `redirect_uri` - The URL the user should be redirected back to after they've confirmed they want to give you access to the API.
 3. `scope` - The scopes you wish to request separated by spaces.
-It's all scopes that will work for your application.
+By default this will be `read` and `write`.
+You should also include `offline_access` if you require access to programtically refresh access to the Recruit Wizard API.
 4. `response_type` - This should always be the value 'code'.
 5. `state` - Pass a unique value in this field and it will be returned with the access code.